assarbad/ntobjx/README.rst

 ``ntnative.h`` may be duplicates and the compiler may choke.
 If you find any such cases, please file a ticket to point them out to me.

 More details on `how to build`_ can be found in the project Wiki.
-Please also note that there is an additional set of solutions in the ``ddkbuild`` subfolder which allows you to use one of the supported WDKs to generate a much smaller build of ntobjx than is possible with vanilla VS solutions.

 Creating the solutions
 ~~~~~~~~~~~~~~~~~~~~~~